-First person Historical presenter Valerie Gugala has been studying Abraham and Mary Lincoln for as long as she can remember.
-When she was a small child, she could recite The Gettysburg Address from memory.
+First-person Historical presenter & Lecturer Valerie Gugala has been studying Abraham and Mary Lincoln for as long as she can remember.
+She could recite The Gettysburg Address from memory when she was a small child.
 She made essential corrections to the film “The Trails of Lincoln” after listening to an audiotape of the soundtrack.
-Her parents took her on a visit to Springfield, Illinois and the Lincoln Home National Historic Site, and on that trip bought her a Lincoln biography that has become the centerpiece of a large Lincoln collection, including books, audio & video tapes, statues, nick-knacks, and even a portrait made out of a maple leaf.
+Her parents took her on a visit to Springfield, Illinois, and the Lincoln Home National Historic Site, and on that trip, bought her a Lincoln biography that has become the centerpiece of an extensive Lincoln collection, including books, audio & videotapes, statues, knick-knacks, and even a portrait made out of a maple leaf.

-As a teen and young adult, Valerie continued her interest in the Lincolns, focusing on Abraham.
+Valerie continued her interest in the Lincolns as a teen and young adult, focusing on Abraham.
 It wasn’t until she read the book “Mary Todd Lincoln: Her Life and Letters” by Linda & Justin Turner that she became more interested in Mary.
-She began to study her in earnest, & realized that something had to be done to set the historical record straight.
+She began to study her in earnest & realized that something had to be done to straighten the historical record.

-During a visit to New Salem State Park in the mid 1990’s, Valerie and her family had a chance encounter with a man who traveled the country portraying Abraham Lincoln.
-He encouraged Valerie join the Association of Lincoln Presenters as a Mary Lincoln presenter, which she did.
+During a visit to New Salem State Park in the mid-1990s, Valerie and her family had a chance to encounter a man who traveled the country portraying Abraham Lincoln.
+He encouraged Valerie to join the Association of Lincoln Presenters as a Mary Lincoln presenter, which she did.
 She has been portraying Mary ever since.

-Valerie has performed in front of schools, churches, senior groups and park districts throughout the Chicago area.
-She has spent 40+ years researching the Lincoln family, and has been performing as Mrs. Lincoln for more than 15.
-She has an extensive collection of books on the Lincoln family, with special emphasis on Mrs. Lincoln and their Springfield years.
-She has done primary source research at the Chicago Historical Society, the Illinois State Historical Library, and the Batavia Depot Museum, among other places & has used these family letters, court documents, and period newspapers to write her performance outlines.
+Valerie has performed in front of schools, churches, senior groups, and park districts throughout the Chicago area.
+She has spent 40+ years researching the Lincoln family and has been performing as and speaking about Mrs. Lincoln for more than 25.
+She has an extensive collection of books on the Lincoln family, emphasizing Mrs. Lincoln and their Springfield years.
+She has done primary source research at the Chicago Historical Society, the Illinois State Historical Library, and the Batavia Depot Museum, among other places & has used these family letters, court documents, and period newspapers to write her performance & lecture outlines.